barrykfl-design/auditor-ai/README.md

 ✨ Core Features
 🔒 100% Privacy & Air-Gapped Design
 Zero External Calls: No data ever leaves your machine.
-No OpenAI, no telemetry, no tracking.
+No cloud api, no telemetry, no tracking.
 Universal Compatibility: Native support for LM Studio, Ollama, and Llama.cpp.
 Offline Ready: Designed for regulated industries and high-security internal networks.